run-llama/llama_index/docs/getting_started/installation.md

 ## Local Model Setup

-If you don't wish to use OpenAI, the environment will automatically fallback to using `LlamaCPP` and `llama2-chat-13B` for text generation and `BAAI/bge-small-en` for retrieval and embeddings.
-These models will all run locally.
+If you don't wish to use OpenAI, consider setting up a local LLM and embedding model in the service context.

-In order to use `LlamaCPP`, follow the installation guide [here](/examples/llm/llama_2_llama_cpp.ipynb).
-You'll need to install the `llama-cpp-python` package, preferably compiled to support your GPU.
-This will use around 11.5GB of memory across the CPU and GPU.
+A full guide to using and configuring LLMs available [here](/module_guides/models/llms.md).

-In order to use the local embeddings, simply run `pip install sentence-transformers`.
-The local embedding model uses about 500MB of memory.
+A full guide to using and configuring embedding models is available [here](/module_guides/models/embeddings.md).

 ## Installation from Source